The Fall from Joy

 Emotions are like viruses.
-No matter how hard you try to protect yourself, you get infected.
-It’s strange, isn’t it?
-How other people’s happiness can make you happy, and their sadness can make you sad.
-Is that an attachment?
-Or just consciousness playing its tricks?
+No matter how hard you try, you end up getting infected.
+It’s funny how other people’s happiness makes you happy, and their sadness makes you sad.
+Is it attachment, or just consciousness, that infects you?
 And what’s the antidote?
-To numb your soul so you feel nothing at all?
-Or to isolate yourself until no one can reach you?
+Numb your soul so you feel nothing at all, or just isolate yourself?

 Sometimes I think it’s too much consciousness that ruins it all, the inability to feel anything lightly.
 You dive so deep into every emotion that you lose sight of where it began.
 It becomes a loop with no exit, a mind too aware for its own peace.